vinfreecs/genga/Documentation.md

  * \-TP i Test Particle mode i = 0, treat all bodies the same way, i = 1: small bodies don't affect big bodies.
  * \-M s name of file, containing a list of the directories for the multi simulation mode.
  * \-Nmin i Minimal number of bodies in the simulation, not including test particles.
+ * \-NminTP i Minimal number of test particles in the simulation.
  * \-SIO i Order of symplectic integrator, The options are 2, 4 or 6.
  * \-aeN s Name of the aeCount grid
  * \-t f Start time of the simulation in years